christocracy/cordova-plugin-background-geolocation/example/SampleApp/hooks/README.md

 ## Writing hooks

-We highly recommend writting your hooks using Node.js so that they are cross-platform.
+We highly recommend writing your hooks using Node.js so that they are cross-platform.
 Some good examples are shown here:

 [http://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/](http://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/)